Ryan, by Jessica Sandle, Mod 5, 2007

 Shadows and Light

 A: Successfully photographed shadows and pattern anywhere you can find them, paying particular attention to the shapes you select in the frame and the quality of light and shadow on the subject.
 6-10 excellent images posted to fotothing account.
-Evidence of good judgement in editing the light and color in the image using Picasa or Photoshop.
+Evidence of good judgement in editing the light and color in the image using Photoshop.

 C: Flash used, too far away... looking at the whole landscape or city without moving in to concentrate on an element.
 There are technical problems such as under/over exposed, out of focus, etc.